Updated on: July 18, 2021

 Look Beyond the Sale Price

 When it comes to your trade-in, the next tip should sound familiar.
-Don’t just do your research—show it to the salesperson, too.
+Don't just do your research—show it to the salesperson, too.
 Use the CarGurus Car Values tool to estimate the fair market trade-in value for your vehicle based on its make, model, year and mileage compared to other similar vehicles in your area.
-If the number the dealer offers you is lower than the value on CarGurus, don’t hesitate to ask for an explanation.
+If the number the dealer offers you is lower than the value on CarGurus, don't hesitate to ask for an explanation.
+Keep in mind that getting a better price on your trade-in could also reduce your sales tax burden, so the impact goes beyond the invoice price.

-Note that dealers often prefer to negotiate the sale price of the car you want to buy and your trade-in price at the same time.
+Note that car salespeople often prefer to negotiate the sale price of the car you want to buy and your trade-in price at the same time.
 This can get confusing for shoppers.
 To make sure that you don’t save on one side of the deal only to lose on the other, tell the dealer you want to keep it simple and discuss your purchase independently from your trade-in.

 If the dealer can't quite reach your target price, but you really want the car, asking for add-ons at no extra cost such as an extended warranty, undercoating, a free oil-change and tuneup or all-weather rubber floor mats can be an effective negotiating tactic.